 Access to Sacred Spaces for reflection, prayer, or meditation is available upon request by contacting Interfaith Campus Ministries.

-Some of the other places that students also recognize as sacred are the oak grove (on the north side of Kauke Hall), the labyrinth (next to Ebert Art Center), and the beanbag room of Overholt House.
+Some of the other places that students also recognize as sacred are the oak grove (on the north side of Kauke Hall) and the labyrinth (next to Ebert Art Center).